Vehicle registration plates of Sweden: Personal plates

 In addition to the ordinary registration plate of three letters and three digits, personal registration plates are allowed.
 The personal registration plate works as an alias to the ordinary plate and can have (almost) any text or number combination up to seven characters, if it isn't used already.
-It costs 6200 kr (about 590 €) to get personal number for a vehicle.
+It costs 6200 kr (about 530 €) to get personal number for a vehicle.
 They are valid for ten years and may be moved to another vehicle.
 The approval sticker was placed to the left, not in the middle.
 Text too offensive or illegal is not allowed.
-For instance, the 64SALE number was not allowed, as the number 6 and the word "sex" are homonyms in the Swedish.
+For instance, the 64SALE number was not allowed, as the number 6 and the word "sex" are homonyms in the Swedish language.

 In 2019 the application for the plate TRUMP was denied because the authority considered it provocative.
 A sticker declaring the alias relationship between the ordinary plate and the personal plate must be attached in one of the vehicle's windows.
 The above-mentioned limitation on allowed letters (I, Q, V, Å, Ä, Ö) does not apply to personal plates.

 Sometimes Swedish personalised plates may run into troubles in foreign countries.
-In 2018, authorities in Romania confiscated a Swedish plate that's reads "MUIEPSD", which means "fuck the PSD (Social Democratic Party)", Romania's then-ruling party, in Romanian, despite Swedish embassy in Bucharest issued a Facebook post that clarifies all-letter Swedish personalised plates are valid throughout the European Union, including Romania.
+In 2018, authorities in Romania confiscated a Swedish plate that reads "MUIEPSD", which means "fuck the PSD (Social Democratic Party)", Romania's then-ruling party, in Romanian, despite Swedish embassy in Bucharest issued a Facebook post that clarifies all-letter Swedish personalised plates are valid throughout the European Union, including Romania.